-The French Authorities have advised the withdrawal and recall of 12 batches on the product in question on the 4 December, 2017.
-However, by 10 December, 2017 the withdrawal and recall was further extended to over 600 batches of the infant formula that had been manufactured from February 2017 to 10 December, 2017.
+The French Authorities have advised the withdrawal and recall of 12 batches on the product in question on the 4 December 2017.
+However, by 10 December 2017, the withdrawal and recall were further extended to over 600 batches of the infant formula that had been manufactured from February 2017 to 10 December 2017.
 At least 40 countries have been identified by the French authorities, which could have imported the product.
 These countries include Afghanistan, Algeria, Andorra, Bahrain, Bangladesh, Burkina, Faso, Cambodia, Cameroon, China, Congo, Cote D’Ivoire, Gabon, Georgia, Greece, Guinea, Haiti, Hong Kong SAR (China).
 Iraq, Kuwait, Lebanon, Madagascar, Mali, Morocco, Pakistan, Paraguay, Peru, Qatar, Saudi Arabia.
 Seychelles, Spain, Sudan, Switzerland, Taiwan (China), Togo, the Netherlands, Turkey, Ukraine, United Arab Emirates, Viet Nam and Yemen.
 All these countries have been informed of the salmonella contamination in the infant formula.